Selective FGFR inhibition

 Because infigratinib sparingly inhibits FGFR4, patients may tolerate it better than pan–FGFR1-4 inhibitors.
 Infigratinib is not chemotherapy.

 QED Therapeutics holds worldwide rights to infigratinib to evaluate its safety and efficacy for multiple FGFR-driven diseases.

-Infigratinib clinical trials are currently enrolling, including the PROOF Trial for first-line treatment
+Infigratinib clinical trials are currently enrolling, including the PROOF Trial for treatment of advanced/metastatic inoperable cholangiocarcinoma with FGFR2 fusions

 For more information, email PROOF301@QEDTx.com.